sigupta20/devops_assignment/README.md

 To enter inside the container, run command:
 $ sudo docker exec -it 062875b34de6 bash

+Note: 062875b34de6 is image-id here and it is always unique and vary for everyone.

 To check if files has been copied correctly, run command:-
 $ ls -lrt